longcat0/cpsc233Project/README.txt

 **Issues (To be addressed)**
 > Can only input positive numbers
 > Users are able to put input String into text fields where a double is supposed to be taken
+> No option to move back between scenes